One-Armed Boxer

-One Armed Boxer (獨臂拳王) is a 1971 Hong Kong martial arts film starring Jimmy Wang Yu.
-It is about a skilled Chinese martial artist who loses an arm and must exact revenge on his rival school.
+One-Armed Boxer (獨臂拳王) is a 1972 Hong Kong wuxia film directed, written by and starring Jimmy Wang Yu.
+Produced by Raymond Chow, it was released in 1972 in Hong Kong and various countries, and in late 1973 in the United States under a new title, The Chinese Professionals.

-For the film, Wang Yu, who has both of his arms in real life, had his right arm strapped to his back, and in some shots his other arm can be briefly seen.
-Released worldwide during 1973, the film came to the United States in late 1973 with a name change: it was released to U.S. theaters as The Chinese Professionals.
+The film follows Yu Tien Lung (played by Wang Yu), a skilled Chinese martial artist whose martial arts school is targeted by a gang leader.
+After the various mercenary martial artists hired by the gang leader destroy his school, Tien, who lost his right arm in the battle, seeks revenge by strengthening his remaining arm beyond normal human limits.
+To shoot scenes as a one-armed character, Wang Yu had his right arm strapped to his back.

+In spite of its similar name, it has no relation to The One-Armed Swordsman, the 1967 film that made Wang Yu famous.

+It was followed by a 1976 sequel, Master of the Flying Guillotine, with Wang Yu reprising his role and returning as writer and director.

 Plot

 Tien Lung, the best fighter at the Ching Te martial arts school gets into a fight with the local Hook Gang at a restaurant where Tien Lung and his friends are dining.
 The Hook Gang are part of a local opium-dealing and prostitution ring run by a man named Chao and are rivals of the Ching Te school.
 The Ching Te school is the most prominent martial arts academy in town and controls the local clothes-dyeing and brick factories.
 In a quick battle, Tien and his friends easily defeat the Hook gang both in the restaurant and again later in the valley where they have a battle royale.

 The beaten Hook gang members return to Chao and tell him how Tien and the Ching Te school beat them for no reason.
 More importantly, the Hook gang lies and tells Chao that Tien had disrespected their group.
 This infuriates Chao enough to go to the Ching Te dojo and challenge Tien's master, Hang Tui, to a fight.
 Hang Tui quickly defeats Chao, leaving him even more humiliated.

 Chao plans his revenge by hiring a group of mercenary martial artists from Shanghai.
 This group consists of two karate experts and their teacher, a Judo master, a Taekwondo expert, two Thai boxing fighters, a Yoga expert, and two mystic Tibetan lamas (who are later revealed in the sequel to be students of an Imperial Assassin).
 With this group, Chao easily destroys the Ching Te school and all of their businesses, leaving everyone dead except for Tien Lung who loses his right arm to Chao's Japanese professional.